 Textbooks and learning materials

-Elliott, Elizabeth M. Security With Care: Restorative Justice and Healthy Communities.
+Elliott, Elizabeth M. Security With Care: Restorative Justice and Healthy Societies.
 Fernwood Books (2011).

 Lederach, John Paul.
 The Little Book of Conflict Transformation.
 Intercourse, Pennsylvania: Good Books (2003).

 Zehr, Howard.
 The Little Book of Restorative Justice.
 Intercourse, PA: Good Books (2015) (Older editions can also be used.).